henridb/medium-articles/quantum-sat/main.md

 should not be a end in itself, but it is definitely a mean to improve the lives of each of us.
 Amongst the problems we are confronted to everyday (conscientiously or not), discrete problems are omnipresent.
-This is why I chose to focus on those in this article.
-In particular, on a specific class of those problems called SAT problems.
+The present article is on a specific class of those problems called SAT problems.

 SAT or boolean SATisfiability problems are problems encoded as logic formulas, and they enable the solving of many other discrete problems.